 When my husband and I surveyed our messy kitchen the other day, I joked, “Too bad one of us isn’t compulsively neat.”
 No matter our good intentions, magazines, envelopes, boxes from Amazon, and do-dads accumulate.

 Spring has officially made her appearance!
 Already?
 It’s dark this morning, but I hear pairs of chickadees and robins outside twittering.
 Yet I’m not in the mood to tidy our nest.
 Are you?
-Didn’t think so.
+I didn’t think so.
 It can take quite a while to get into the spring cleaning mood, but once we do, there’s never anything stopping us from fixing up our homes to their full glory.
 This spring cleaning season, you may want to invest in some new gear that can make your cleaning easier than ever.
 For example, you could open sales page of a company like Bissell so that you can get yourself a brand new vacuum or steam cleaner.

 I think of the Amish, who keep their flower gardens and homes meticulously neat.
-When company is expected, especially if the home will serve as a meeting place for their church district’s Sunday worship, a wedding, or other occasion, rugs are hung out and beat with a broom (no vacuums or electrical appliances), floors are swept, and scrubbed, along with walls and ceilings.
+When the company is expected, especially if the home will serve as a meeting place for their church district’s Sunday worship, a wedding, or other occasion, rugs are hung out and beat with a broom (no vacuums or electrical appliances), floors are swept, and scrubbed, along with walls and ceilings.
 In Lancaster County, PA, if English (any non-Amish person) cleaning products are desired they can be purchased at Walmart.

 For the most part, our house has a shoes-off policy, which drastically helps reduce the amount of dirt tracked in.
 When our sons lived at home, they and their friends knew to kick off their shoes and leave them by the door.
 I’ve always wanted a mudroom for that purpose, but unlike Amish farmhouses, few homes in Seattle were built with them in spite of our vast amounts of rain.
 Fear not should you visit us; we don’t require visitors except workmen to remove their boots.